Multi-Active Satellites in Data Vault 2.0

 - Don’t mix granularities in a hub

-In many data vault projects, the BI team encounters such scenarios, especially when working with semi-structured data.
-That said, the best practice in case of multi-active records is to work with type codes which are added to the source feed.
-Though when they aren’t available, you need to use the sub-sequence.
+Implementing multi-active satellites can be used in many data vault projects, especially when working with semi-structured data.
+That said, the best practice in the case of multi-active records is to work with type codes that are added to the source feed.
+However, when they aren’t available, you need to use the sub-sequence.
 Though, as a last solution you can create an extra hub.

 In the next post, we’re going to talk more about the advantages and disadvantages of the options and how exactly to implement them.
 Topics will be delta-checks, ldts, PITs and we’ll talk about a specific hash function to calculate multi-row hashdiffs.